google/crubit/docs/lifetimes_static_analysis.md

         arguments and dependent types do not contain any reference-like types.
         We show an example of this below.

-The lifetime annotation specification defines what the semantics of lifetimes on templates should be but does not say how they should be implemented.
+The lifetime annotation specification [defines](lifetime_annotations_cpp.md#templates) what the semantics of lifetimes on templates should be but does not say how they should be implemented.
 That is the purpose of this section.

-TODO: Add a link to the lifetime annotation specification.

 #### Example scenarios